besiobu/cryptocollector/README.md

 ## Features
 * Write messages directly to database.
 * In case write fails - save message to `json`.
+* Each message is timestamped before inserting into database.
+* Automatic reconnecting to websockets.
 * Logging.

 ## Supported exchanges